Algoritmeregister/standard/README.md

 ## Codebase objectives

+EN: In this code base we define the metadata standard: what do we register about the algorithms being used in government, why and how.
-In deze code base leggen we de metadata standaard vast: wat leggen we vast over de algoritmes die gebruikt worden, waarom, en hoe.
+NL: In deze code base leggen we de metadata standaard vast: wat leggen we vast over de algoritmes die gebruikt worden binnen de overheid, waarom, en hoe.

 ## Inventarisaties